biolab/orange3/doc/development/source/tutorial-responsive-gui.rst

 Collecting results
 ******************

+In `_task_finished` (from :download:`OWLearningCurveC.py <orange-demo/orangedemo/OWLearningCurveC.py>`)
-In `_task_finished` we handle the completed task (either success or failure) and then update the displayed score table.
+we handle the completed task (either success or failure) and then update the displayed score table.

 .. literalinclude:: orange-demo/orangedemo/OWLearningCurveC.py
    :start-after: start-snippet-9